September 22, 2023

 If you prefer a milder flavor, you can reduce the amount of rice vinegar in the dressing.

-STEP TWO: Slice the cucumbers and add them to a salad bowl.
+Slice the cucumbers and sprinkle them with a bit of salt.

 PRO TIP: